khusbu-bhushal/WarehouseManagementJavaProject/README.md

 The test flow is outlined in testprocedure.txt to ensure that the program runs successfully.

-This project was originally developed and executed in GitHub Codespaces using professor-provided instructions to enable GUI support.
-Codespaces does not provide GUI functionality by default, so specific setup steps were required in the class environment.
+This project was originally developed and executed in GitHub Codespaces using instructions provided in the class to enable GUI support.
+Codespaces does not provide GUI functionality by default, so specific additional setup steps were required to run the program.

 The full setup included: